andremralves/dotfiles/README.md

 ### How to setup

-1. Clone this repository
+1. Clone this repository in your home directory
-2. Go to the root folder and run the following code
+2. cd to the cloned project
+3. use stow to install the configurations

+Example:

 ```
-bash bootstrap.sh
+stow nvim
 ```

 ### TODO